33TU/zipgen/README.md

 asyncio.StreamWriter.
 ZipStreamWriter uses ZipBuilder internally providing all of the same methods.

+---

 ## Command

 Zipgen can also be used as a command:

-`python -m zipgen dest.zip file1.txt ./any/folder`.
+`python -m zipgen dest.zip file1.txt file2.py ./folder/images`

+`python -m zipgen dest.zip . --comp 8 --comment "working directory deflate compressed"`

+`python -m zipgen - project/src --dest-stdout > src.zip`

-The command supports adding several files or folders at once recursively.
+The command supports adding several files or folders at once recursively with various or compressions or without any compression.
+It also supports verbose logging that can be disabled.

-Compression method can be set with `--comp` option and comment can be set with `--comment`.
+### Command args

+- dest
+  - Destination file.
+Always first argument.
+- --dest-stdout
+  - Sets dest output to stdout.
+The first argument dest will be ignored.
+- --path
+  - Internal dest folder in zip.
+- --no-ipf
+  - Do not include parent folder for directories.
+- --comment
+  - Comment of the zip file.
+- --buf
+  - Read buffer size.
+- --comp
+  - Compression format.
+0 = STORED, 8 = DEFLATED, 12 = BZIP2 and 14 = LZMA.
+- -q
+  - Sets verbose mode off.

 # Install